wp-plugins/tinymce-advanced/readme.txt

 5. Delete the tinymce-advanced folder from WordPress plugins directory (wp-includes/plugins).

 6. Follow the installation instructions above to install the new version.

-== Language Support ==

-The plugin interface in only in English, but the TinyMCE plugins include several translations: de, es, fr, it, pt-BR, ru, zh-CN.
-Another 36 translations are available as a [separate download](http://svn.wp-plugins.org/tinymce-advanced/branches/tinymce-advanced_extra-languages.zip).

 == Frequently Asked Questions ==